tezansahu/shelfie/README.md

 1. Open Chrome/Edge and go to Extensions page
 2. Enable "Developer mode"
 3. Click "Load unpacked" and select the `browser-extension` folder
-4. Click the extension icon and configure your Supabase URL and API key
+4. Click the extension icon and sign in with Google in the popup (no API key entry needed)

+> Note: The extension reads your Supabase URL and anon key from `browser-extension/config.js` during development.

 ### 3. Setup Flutter App